gobii-ai/gobii-cli/README.md

 `gobii-cli` uses POSIX-compliant exit codes (`0` for success, `> 0` for failure), making it suitable for scripting and automation.

+I highly recommend using the `prompt` command combined with JSON format to pipe data to `jq` or other tools.

 ---

 ## 🚀 Usage